xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This extension enables import/update/deletion of users and groups (frontend, backend or both) from a LDAP-directory.
+This extension enables import/update/deletion of users and groups (frontend, backend or both) from a LDAP-directory and provides Single Sign-On (:term:`SSO`) for frontend users.
+These features make it the perfect choice when deploying TYPO3 as an intranet CMS.

+In case the network topology makes it useful, this extension is able to work with multiple LDAP server configurations, with a priority order based on the manual sorting of configuration records.

-This way, TYPO3 can be used as an intranet CMS.
-Multiple LDAP server configurations are allowed.
-Works with OpenLDAP, Active Directory and Novell eDirectory.
+This extension is known to work with OpenLDAP, Active Directory (various versions) and Novell eDirectory.

 Please consult the :ref:`faq` for additional information.